-- # /opt/VRTSvcs/bin/uuidconfig.pl -clus -display systemname - On each of the other nodes, perform the following steps: - Set the value of the VCS_HOST environment variable to the name of the first node. - Display the value of the CID attribute that stores the cluster UUID value:

-- # haclus -value CID - Copy the output of the CID attribute to the file /etc/vx/.uuids/clusuuid. - Update the VCS HOST environment variable to remove the set value. - Start VCS.
+/opt/VRTSvcs/bin/uuidconfig.pl -clus -display systemname

+- 3 On each of the other nodes, perform the following steps: - Set the value of the VCS_HOST environment variable to the name of the first node. - Display the value of the CID attribute that stores the cluster UUID value: - # haclus -value CID - Copy the output of the CID attribute to the file /etc/vx/.uuids/clusuuid. - Update the VCS_HOST environment variable to remove the set value. - Start VCS.

 The node must successfully join the already running nodes in the cluster.
-See "Verifying LLT, GAB, and cluster operation" on page 334.
+See "Verifying LLT, GAB, and cluster operation" on page 393.

-Considerations for upgrading secure VCS 5.x clusters to VCS 6.0.1
+Considerations for upgrading secure VCS 5.x clusters to VCS 6.1

-When you upgrade a secure VCS 5.x cluster to VCS 6.0.1, the upgrade does not migrate the old broker configuration to the new broker because of the change in architecture.
+When you upgrade a secure VCS 5.x cluster to VCS 6.1, the upgrade does not migrate the old broker configuration to the new broker because of the change in architecture.
 Both the old broker (/opt/VRTSat/bin/vxatd) and new broker (/opt/VRTSvcs/bin/vcsauth/vcsauthserver/bin/vcsauthserver) continue to run.
 In such a scenario, you must consider the following:

-■ The HA commands that you run in VCS 6.0.1 are processed by the new broker by default.
-To ensure that the HA commands are processed by the old broker, set the VCS REMOTE BROKER environment variable as follows:
+The HA commands that you run in VCS 6.1 are processed by the new broker by default.
+To ensure that the HA commands are processed by the old broker, set the VCS_REMOTE_BROKER environment variable as follows: # export VCS_REMOTE_BROKER=localhost IP,2821

-'''

-export VCS_REMOTE_BROKER=localhost IP,2821

-'''

-See "About enabling LDAP authentication for clusters that run in secure mode" on page 319.
+See "About enabling LDAP authentication for clusters that run in secure mode" on page 378.

-- VCS 6.0.1 does not prompt non-root users who run HA commands for passwords.
+- VCS 6.1 does not prompt non-root users who run HA commands for passwords.
 In 5.x, non-root users required a password to run HA commands.
-If you want non-root users to enter passwords before they run HA commands, set the VCS DOMAINTYPE environment variable to unixpwd. - Trust relationships are not migrated during the upgrade.
+If you want non-root users to enter passwords before they run HA commands, set the VCS_DOMAINTYPE environment variable to unixpwd. - Trust relationships are not migrated during the upgrade.
 If you had configured secure GCO or secure steward, ensure that trust relationships are recreated between the clusters and the steward.

-See "Setting up trust relationships for your VCS cluster" on page 129.
+See "Setting up trust relationships for your VCS cluster" on page 138. - For WPARs, the HA commands run within the container and use credentials that were deployed by the old broker.
+However, you can migrate to the newer credentials from the new broker by running hawparsetup again.

-When the old broker is not used anymore, you can delete the old VRTSat package.
+When the old broker is not used anymore, you can delete the old VRTSat fileset.